hraune/net-automation/L3VPN/README.md

 # L3VPN on Cisco IOS-XE
-These playbooks will generate relevant config (interface, routing and vrf) for running L3VPN over Cisco IOS-XE devices.
+These playbooks will generate relevant config (interface, routing and vrf) for running L3VPN over Cisco IOS-XE devices, deploy config on devices and finally validate deployment.

 ## Overview
 The variable files and ansible playbooks used for provisioning of L3VPN: